 The proposal calls for exterior display areas to be located on the building's roof deck and third floor terrace.
 The third floor terrace faces NW 23rd Avenue, a traditional retail and commercial street with heavy pedestrian traffic.
-With the condition of approval noted above requiring that the proposed Juliette balconies in the terrace parapet be taken out and replaced with the continuous parapet stucco wall, the exterior displays on this terrace should be minimally visible from the ground.
-Similarly, with the condition of approval noted above that the proposed open metal guardrail be replaced with a continuous, solid parapet and cornice as found on the rest of the building, the exterior displays on the roof will be similarly minimally visible from the ground.
-Also, since the proposed exterior display area on the roof is partially-buffered from the adjacent residentially-zoned property to the east by the protruding stair tower and buffered by a stair and elevator tower from the residential units located on the upper floors of the adjacent Kitchen Kaboodle building to the south, the rooftop display area will also have little adverse impact on the adjacent properties.
+With the 42" high parapets around this terrace, the exterior displays here should be minimally visible from the ground, though they may still be visible from viewpoints above, such as from the residences in the adjacent Kitchen Kaboodle building.
+The exterior displays on the roof will be similarly minimally visible from the ground due to the height of the parapet around the main roof.
+The proposed exterior display area on the roof is also partially-buffered from the adjacent residentially-zoned property to the east by the protruding stair tower and buffered by a stair and elevator tower from the residential units located on the upper floors of the adjacent Kitchen Kaboodle building to the south.
+It is unlikely that these adjacent properties will be adversely affected by these exterior display areas; however, to further limit the potential for any adverse impacts, conditions of approval should be set to limit the height of any exterior display to no taller than the guardrail on the roof or the parapets on the roof terrace and to prohibit advertising signage in these areas (i.e. signs indicating sales, etc), though excepting small price tags and product descriptions attached to goods displayed.